iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 hornet-rest   NodePort   10.60.3.96     <none>        14265:31480/TCP                                  20h
 ```

-In the example above the REST API endpoint of your Hornet Node will be accessible through the port `31480` of a K8s worker.
+In the example above, the REST API endpoint of your Hornet Node will be accessible through the port `31480` of a K8s worker.
 Likewise, the Hornet dashboard will be exposed on the port `30744`.

-If you are running microk8s locally in your machine you will typically have only one K8s machine running as a virtual machine in your desktop or laptop.
-Usually the IP address of such a virtual machine is `192.168.64.2`.
-Nonetheless you can double check such IP address by displaying your
+If you are running microk8s locally in your machine, you will typically have only one K8s machine running as a virtual machine.
+Usually, the IP address of the virtual machine is `192.168.64.2`.
+You can double-check the IP address by displaying your
-current kubectl configuration:
+current kubectl configuration running the following command:

 ```sh
 kubectl config view | grep server
 ```

-and you will get an output similar to (that will correspond to the endpoint of the [K8s API Server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/).
+You should receive an output similar to the endpoint of the [K8s API Server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/).

 ```ascii
 server: https://192.168.64.2:16443
 ```

-Additionally you can get access to your Hornet Node REST API endpoint through the external load balancer defined by the Ingress Controller.
-In the case of a local configuration this does not make so much a difference as the machine where the Ingress Controller lives is just the same as the Service machine (more details at [https://kubernetes.github.io/ingress-nginx](https://kubernetes.github.io/ingress-nginx)).
-However in the case of a real environment provided by a public cloud provider, your Ingress controller will usually be mapped to a load balancer exposed through a public IP address.
-You can find more information below when we talk about specifics of commercial public cloud environments.
+Additionally, you can get access to your Hornet Node REST API endpoint through the external load balancer defined by the Ingress Controller.
+If you are using a local configuration, this will not make much difference as the machine where the Ingress Controller lives is the same as the Service machine (more details at [https://kubernetes.github.io/ingress-nginx](https://kubernetes.github.io/ingress-nginx)).
+However, in the case of a real environment provided by a public cloud provider, your Ingress controller will usually be mapped to a load balancer exposed through a public IP address.
+You can find more information in the [commercial public cloud environment's specifics section](#commercial-public-cloud-environments-specifics).

 *Remember that it might take a while for your Hornet Pods to be running and ready*

-### Working with multiple instances
+### Working With Multiple Instances

-If you want to work with multiple instances you can scale your current K8s StatefulSet by running:
+If you want to work with multiple instances, you can scale your current K8s StatefulSet by running:

 ```sh
 INSTANCES=2 hornet-k8s.sh scale
 ```

-If the cluster has enough resources, automatically a new Hornet Node will be spawned and peered with your original one.
+If the cluster has enough resources, a new Hornet Node will automatically be spawned and peered with your original one.

 You will notice that one more Pod (`hornet-set-1`) will be running: